xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 If you do not want to use this compiler toolchain anymore, you can simply delete the folder where you unpacked the zip (eg. C:\llvm).

+#### tcc
+tcc is a very lightweight C compiler.
+Its main advantages are that it takes up very little storage space (less than 10MB), and compiles C much faster than the other compilers listed here.
+However, it has several limitations:
+ - It does not optimize the resulting binaries at all.
+That's why it compiles faster, but the resulting binaries are slower at runtime.
+ - It is not as stable as GCC or Visual Studio.
+It can compile V and its standard library fine, but you may encounter issues if working with C interop.

+For these reasons, a different and more advanced compiler is recommended.

+Due to its small size, tcc is downloaded automatically if no existing C compiler is found.
+You can also install it manually bu using `.\make.bat -tcc` or `git clone https://github.com/vlang/tccbin_win thirdparty/tcc` from V's root folder.